-Direct mail marketing is any physical correspondence you send to your customers via mail to gain their business.
-If you’re sending mail to customers, you should include something that identifies your business (like a logo or business name), a call to action (CTA) and a way for customers to contact you.
+Direct mail marketing is any physical correspondence you send to customers via mail to gain their business.
+If you’re sending mail to customers, you should include the following details:

 Is direct mail marketing still useful?

+- Direct mail is interactive.
 One of the reasons direct mail is still used and performs so well is that it is interactive.
 Customers receive a physical item in the mail.
-Including a promotional offer or CTA that requires the customer to do something with the mail, such as bringing it into your store, makes the customer much more likely to keep it and look at it more.
+Including a promotional offer or CTA that requires the customer to do something with the mail, such as bringing it into your store, makes the customer much more likely to keep it and read it.

-Receiving something in the mail can bring up nostalgic feelings about times where physical mail was the norm, which can spark an emotional response to your mailer.
+- Direct mail is memorable.
+Receiving something in the mail can bring up nostalgic feelings about a time when physical mail was the norm, sparking an emotional response.
 To increase this connection, add personal touches to your marketing materials, like the customer’s name or a handwritten signature.

-Using direct mail doesn’t mean you're locked into analog advertising – there are endless ways in which to combine direct mail with digital marketing that can expand your target audience and obtain new customers.
-The physical nature of direct mail allows you to engage your customers in more ways than you can with purely digital marketing.
+- Direct mail is creative.
+Direct mail doesn’t lock you into analog advertising.
+There are endless ways to combine direct mail with digital marketing to expand your target audience and attract new customers.
+Direct mail’s physical nature lets you engage your customers in more ways than purely digital marketing.

-More companies are abandoning their physical marketing efforts in favor of digital methods, which offers a smaller playing field and more chances for your business to stand out.
+- There’s less competition with direct mail.
+More companies are abandoning their physical marketing efforts in favor of digital methods, resulting in a smaller playing field and more chances for your business to stand out.
 People are surprised by physical mail these days, so an eye-catching, thoughtfully designed mailer can go a long way in advertising your business.

 How much does direct mail marketing cost?

-Last, you need to pay for mailing.
-Distribution costs vary based on current postage rates and how much mail you have to send, but expect to spend between 25 cents and $2.00 per piece of mail.
+- Mailing: Distribution costs vary based on current postage rates and how much mail you have to send.
+You can expect to spend between 25 cents and $2 per piece of mail.

 How does direct mail marketing work?